aaronbloomfield/ics/uva/old/syllabus-summer-2020.md

 **Grades:** Grades will be calculated by the following formula:

 - Programming and written assignments (45%)
-- Midterm (20%)
+- Midterms (20% each)
 - Final exam (25%)
 - Class participation, pop quizzes (10%)

+Note that grades will be letter grades (A-F), and NOT credit/no-credit grades as was done this past spring semester.

-I *expect* that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** I reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
-In particular, if the grade averages are very high, then you will need higher than a 90 to get an A-.
+I expect that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** I reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
+If this does happen, it will be clearly announced in lecture (and on the [daily announcements slide set](daily-announcements.html#/)).

 **Assignments:** The course content is split into six "modules".
-During a regular (fall or spring) semester, the intent is for each module to have two assignments: a written homework and a programming homework.
-During a summer term, there will be less than that.
+The intent is for each module to have two assignments: a written homework and a programming homework.
 The written homeworks will be submitted as a PDF, and will consist of writing, math, and short programs.
 The programming assignments will have their source code submitted.
 You will need to be familiar with the [homework policies](hw-policies.html) ([md](hw-policies.md)), as you will be bound by them on the assignments.

 **Course rules:** You are fully responsible for all material presented in class and on the required readings.
 Exams and due dates are scheduled in advance.
 A grade of zero will be recorded for missed exams and late assignments unless prior arrangements are made (see below for details) or there are truly extenuating circumstances (which will require appropriate documentation).
 Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.
 In most cases, you are free to develop assignments on any platform/OS you wish.
 Some assignments may require a specific operating system setup, which will be provided when necessary.
 However, you are responsible for porting your code to the system the class is using and ensuring that it runs correctly for us when we grade your assignment.
 Our reference system will specified for each assignment, but will generally be Ubuntu Linux.
 Some assignments will be graded by automated unit testing.